 CoC PLANNING

+The CoC shall:

-Designate a Collaborative Applicant to lead CoC planning, outreach, strategic planning and HUD funding application processes.
+Designate a Collaborative Applicant (CA) to lead CoC planning, outreach, strategic planning and HUD funding application processes.

 The CA designee is reviewed annually by the CoC Board.
 Any recommendations in a change of the CA shall be proposed and voted upon by the CoC Board and ratified by a vote of the CoC membership.

 A Memorandum of Understanding shall be entered into between the MO BoS CoC Board and the Collaborative Applicant.

 Coordinate the implementation of a housing and service system within the CoC’s geographic area that meets the needs of homeless individuals and families.
 At a minimum, such a system encompasses the following: